RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

    1.4.
 Leave the `PORTAINER_PASSWORD_HASH` variable in .env file empty and run the install script (`bin/radar-docker install`).
 This should query for a new password and set its hash in this variable.
 To update the password, just empty the variable again and run the install script.

+2. If HTTPS was disabled via `ENABLE_HTTPS=no` earlier, copy `etc/webserver/nginx.nossl.conf.template` to `etc/webserver/nginx.conf`.
+Otherwise, go to next step.

-2. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
+3. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
 Configure alternative mail providers like Amazon SES or Gmail by using the parameters of the [`namshi/smtp` Docker image](https://hub.docker.com/r/namshi/smtp/).

 4. Copy `etc/managementportal/config/oauth_client_details.csv.template` to `etc/managementportal/config/oauth_client_details.csv` and change OAuth client credentials for production MP.
 The OAuth client for the frontend will be loaded automatically and does not need to be listed in this file.
 This file will be read at each startup.
 The current implementation overwrites existing clients with the same client ID, so be aware of this if you have made changes to a client listed in this file using the Management Portal frontend.
 Ensure that the pRMT secret is set to saturday$SHARE$scale or communicate your custom secret to The Hyve.
 This behaviour might change in the future.